If you have landed on my website, you have probably been struggling with difficult feelings for a while.

 I have been doing this work since 1990 and have a lot of experience and a passion for learning.
 I have trained extensively in order to help people in ways that are the most beneficial.
 My intention is to listen carefully to your story, ask a lot of questions and come up with a plan for you in the first session.
 In my practice I use an approach grounded in the theory of attachment.
 I see attachment as the thread that runs through all the other issues I talk about on this website.
 If you resonate with my approach, we can begin treatment together, fine-tuning, collaborating and crafting an approach that is right for you and your situation.

 If you’re currently experiencing anxiety or depression, you should be able to see signs of it lessening fairly soon with the help of therapy.
-If you’re a couple experiencing conflict, you can begin to understand that fights are not really about missing toothpaste caps or household chores, but have more to do with old pain from your family or from your spouse.
-You can learn to take a collaborative stance and be on the same team, both working for the health of the relationship.
-Even if your spouse or partner refuses to participate, you can still benefit from couples counseling as an individual.
-Couples, however, aren’t the only people who struggle with relationship issues.
-If you’re a single person wondering why you’re still without a long-term partner, we can look at patterns and begin to shed light on issues that may be standing in your way of having a healthy relationship.
+If you’re experiencing conflict in your relationship, you can begin to understand that fights are not really about missing toothpaste caps or household chores, but have more to do with old pain from your family or wounds from your significant other.
+If you’re a single person wondering why you’re still without a long-term partner, we can look at patterns and begin to shed light on issues that may be standing in your way of having a fulfilling relationship.

 I also work with clients who have experienced childhood trauma through abuse or neglect.
 For these clients therapy is potentially life altering.
 In sessions we’ll create a safe place in which you can begin to open up about the past and heal wounds left behind by what happened.
 You can utilize techniques like EMDR to heal from past traumas and begin to change the old negative stories that made sense to a child but no longer work for the adult.
 Some clients have described this process as coming in with a ball of knotted-up string stuck inside them that begins to unravel over time.